Head Burst

 Head Burst (Kopfplatzen) is a 2019 drama film directed by Savaş Ceviz.
-It tells the story of Markus, a non-offending pedophile who is distressed about his own attractions.
+It tells the story of Markus, a pedophile who is distressed about his own attractions.

 Plot

 Markus is a 29-year-old respected architect.
 No one suspects that he has pedophilic tendencies, which he despises and tortures himself over.
 One day, Jessica moves into the apartment next to Markus', with her eight-year-old son Arthur.
 Markus starts babysitting the boy, but over time he starts having feelings for him and comes into conflict with his repressed desires which he feels he cannot control.